STARLING POPULATION CRASHES ACROSS EUROPE

 have disappeared from the European Union, including the UK, since 1980.

-arriving from continental Europe .
+Each winter, the UK Europe .
 There is evidence of a decline in the

-number of starlings visiting Britain in winter, and this could be linked to the decline elsewhere in Europe .
+number of starlings visiting Britain Europe .

 The RSPB’s Dr Richard Gregory heads up the Society’s bird monitoring section.
 Commenting on the starling’s